Daveedlee/CPSproj/README.md

 ## Metrics to consider:
   1. Student Growth Rating (SGR)
     - SGR measures the percent increase in standardized exam scores in course of two years and compares them to the national average.
 1: below average, 2: average, 3: above average, 4: far above average
-  2. Hardship index
+  2. Hardship Index
     - Amalgamation of unemployment, education, per capita income, poverty, crowded housing, dependency.
 Ranked by neighborhood (lower the better)

 ## Findings
 Test 1: Top 10 neighborhoods vs the rest
-The SGR mean of top 10 neighborhoods, according to Hardship Index, was compared against the rest of the neighborhoods.
+The mean SGR of top 10 neighborhoods, according to Hardship Index, was compared against the rest of the neighborhoods.
+*Null Hypothesis: The mean SGR of the schools in top 10 neighborhoods **doesn't differ** significantly when compared to the mean SGR of the other neighborhoods.
-Null Hypothesis: The mean SGR don’t vary by the neighborhood, which the school is located in.
+*Alternative Hypothesis: The mean SGR of the schools in top 10 neighborhoods **differs** significantly when compared to the mean SGR of the other neighborhoods.
-Alternative Hypothesis: The location of school has significant impact on SGR

 Results:
 Critical t-value = 1.795
-p-value = 0.1019
+**p-value = 0.1019**
+=> Failed to reject the null hypothesis; we failed to find an evidence to reject the claim that the SGR doesn't vary by the location of the school.

 Test 2: Chartered schools vs non-chartered school
 The SGR mean of chartered schools was compared against non-chartered schools.
-Null Hypothesis: SGR
-Alternative Hypothesis:
+*Null Hypothesis: The mean SGR of chartered schools doesn't differ significantly when compared to the mean SGR of non-chartered schools.
+*Alternative Hypothesis: The mean SGR of chartered schools differs significantly when compared to the mean SGR of non-chartered schools.

 Results:
 Critical t-value = 1.68
-p-value = 0.0012
+**p-value = 0.0012**
+=> Reject the null hypothesis; the test statistics show an evidence to reject the null hypothesis.

 ## Conclusion
+The conclusion, as forementioned, was quite anti-climatic.
+According to the test, it isn't true that the schools in better neighborhood have better chance of improving a student's standardized test score.
+The reason I ran the second test was to check if SGR as a metric could be trusted.
+Once again, I was surprised when the result showed that chartered schools have better chance of improving a student's SGR score-it seems to have some meaning.
+With perplexed mind, let's consider a few:

-Good students may not improve much (sampling bias)
-35 schools did not provide student growth data
+*Good students may not improve much (sampling bias) *35 schools did not provide student growth data
-Not having a raw metric (vs compared to national average) may hinder student growth rating’s significance Parental time???
+*Not having a raw metric (vs compared to national average) may hinder student growth rating’s significance *Parental time???